-Like New York itself, I find shopping in Manhattan overwhelming and the sheer choice somewhat maddening though I must admit that I prefer moving about at a low-key pace to the frenetic speed that office-workers in city centres move in peak hours and on lunch breaks.
+Like New York itself, I find shopping in Manhattan overwhelming and the sheer choice somewhat maddening though I must admit that I prefer moving about at a low-key pace to the frenetic speed that office-workers in city centres move in peak hours and lunch breaks.

-I’ve always loved the laidback village-style shopping of inner city neighbourhoods rather than the downtown areas, and in my hometown of Sydney always found Darlinghurst, Paddington, Surry Hills and Newtown much more fun to shop than the city centre.
+I’ve always loved the laidback village-style shopping of inner city neighbourhoods rather than the bustling downtown areas, and in my hometown of Sydney always found Darlinghurst, Paddington, Surry Hills and Newtown much more fun to shop than the city centre.

 The shop is the gift store of the Tenement Museum.
 Make sure you set aside time to browse before you buy your tickets or at the end of your tour.
 More on the Museum in another post.
 If you’re not heading to New York soon, check out their online store here.

 Lower East Side